zbynekdrlik/obs-yt-player/docs/FOLDER_BASED_INSTANCES.md

 2. **Version control**
    - Track the template folder in git
-   - Consider `.gitignore` for instance folders
+   - Instance folders are protected by `.gitignore`
-   - Or commit them for full version control
+   - Pull updates won't delete your instances

 3. **Consistent updates**
    - When updating shared functionality, update template first